Last updated on 22 July 2022

 Why use subtitles on your videos?

-Uploading subtitles to different videos is very important for all social media creators because it can make their content a lot more interesting and suitable for watching, even on mute (which most people do on phones).
+Uploading subtitles to different videos is very important for all social media creators because it can make their content a lot more exciting and suitable for watching, even on mute (which most people do on phones).

 Quick video of how to create subtitles in DaVinci Resolve

 This will open your ‘Effects’ panel in the bottom left of your screen where you will find the subtitle effect for DaVinci Resolve.

 3. Search for ‘Subtitle’ in your effects panel

 4. Drag & drop the ‘Subtitle’ effect onto your timeline & select it